 Now let’s imagine that Jane is visually impaired.
 The course also has information, images, navigation controls, and exercises on the screen.
 Can Jane use a standard screen reader tool to navigate the course?
 Do the images have alternative text so her screen reader can describe them to her?
 The course also has a drag-and-drop activity.
 Will Jane be able to complete this activity if she can’t see the items on the screen?

 These are just a few examples of how physical issues might impact access to an e-learning module.
 To create e-learning courses that are truly accessible, you’ll need to answer all these questions and many more.
-Accessibility is a vast subject and can also include things like font size, color scheme, and mobile design considerations.
+Accessibility is a vast subject and can also require you to think about things like font size, color scheme, and mobile design.

 To ensure all learners can access online learning materials equally, accessibility standards were developed.
 Let’s take a quick look at the two accessibility standards that are most commonly used in the United States: